A good personalized subject line can boost your results. But mess up the personalization, and you’ll lose.

 Another approach is to name the person or their organization in your subject line.
 There’s some data to support this approach.
 For example, “Including the recipient’s name in the email subject line increased open rates–some by as much as 42%,” according to Experian data cited in “How Pairing Personalization & Automation Can Skyrocket Email Conversions” on the Kissmetrics blog.
 I assume there’s a similar effect when you personalize other information in the subject line.

 But you need to proofread carefully so you don’t personalize for the wrong recipient.
 A bad subject line (and email body) can send your email to spam.
-A badly personalized subject line can doom your email to stay in spam.
-That’s true even if your email is relevant to the recipient.
+A badly personalized subject line can doom your email to head into your target readers’ spam folders.
+That’s true even if your email is relevant to the recipients.

 Example of badly personalized subject line